 The strengths are real.
 Surveys provide population-level baselines, enable year-over-year trend tracking, and produce the quantitative metrics that accreditation bodies and governing boards expect.
 A well-designed survey administered consistently over time tells an institution whether satisfaction is improving, declining, or holding steady across major experience dimensions.

 But surveys carry structural limitations that no amount of instrument refinement can overcome.
 First, they measure stated satisfaction rather than experienced satisfaction.
 Students select from researcher-defined categories rather than describing their actual experience, which means surveys can only find what they are designed to look for.
 Second, Likert scales compress complex experiences into numbers that resist interpretation.
-The difference between a 3.7 and a 4.0 on a five-point scale may reflect genuine experience differences, random variation, or response style — and the data cannot distinguish among these explanations.
+The difference between a 3.7 and a 4.0 on a five-point scale may reflect genuine experience differences, random variation, or response style, and the data cannot distinguish among these explanations.

 Third, open-ended survey questions — often positioned as the solution to closed-ended limitations — consistently underperform.
 Students provide brief, surface-level text responses that lack the depth needed for actionable analysis.
 A student who writes “parking is terrible” in an open-ended field has not provided the specificity an operations team needs: is parking insufficient, inconveniently located, expensive, poorly maintained, or unsafe?
 Without follow-up probing, the institution knows only that a problem exists, not what the problem actually is.

 Response rates compound these limitations.
 The alternatives to traditional course evaluations that institutions are exploring reflect growing recognition that declining survey participation — now below 30% at many institutions — undermines the representativeness that was surveys’ primary advantage.
+The selection effect concentrates the data in the extremes (very satisfied or very dissatisfied students) and underrepresents the moderate majority where most of the experience and most of the improvement opportunity lives.

 Focus groups bring students together in moderated discussions of 6-10 participants, generating insights through social interaction that individual methods cannot replicate.
 The group dynamic can surface shared experiences, reveal how students influence each other’s perceptions, and produce unexpected findings as one participant’s comment triggers associations in others.